jgoizueta/jgoizueta.github.io/_posts/2015-06-14-table-helpers.markdown

 Ugh, did you notice the odd parentheses around the second `:tr`?

-That's a glitch of Ruby's otherwise nice syntax. (wihtout them the `do` would have been attached to `concat`; we could have used curly braces for the block, but that's inconsistent with the rest of the code) We'll do something about it in the next snippets.
+That's a glitch of Ruby's otherwise nice syntax. (without them the `do` would have been attached to `concat`; we could have used curly braces for the block, but that's inconsistent with the rest of the code) We'll do something about it in the next snippets.

 Now that we have this nice helpers we can have even more convenience easily.
 Say that when consecutive rows repeat the same value for a column we'd prefer